kubernetes/enhancements/keps/sig-apps/sidecarcontainers.md

 If Containers don't exit before the end of the TerminationGracePeriod then they will be sent a SIGKIll as normal, Sidecars will then be sent a SIGTERM with a short grace period of 5/10 Seconds (up for debate) to give them a chance to cleanly exit.

-PreStop Hooks will be sent to sidecars and containers at the same time.
+PreStop Hooks will be sent to sidecars before containers are terminated.
 This will be useful in scenarios such as when your sidecar is a proxy so that it knows to no longer accept inbound requests but can continue to allow outbound ones until the the primary containers have shut down.

 To solve the problem of Jobs that don't complete: When RestartPolicy!=Always if all normal containers have reached a terminal state (Succeeded for restartPolicy=OnFailure, or Succeeded/Failed for restartPolicy=Never), then all sidecar containers will be sent a SIGTERM.